The host will cover heat, hot water & wifi costs. Also they can help the artist fill out any relevant grant information.

 This is a shared living space that can accommodate up to two artists, or an artist with their family.

-Each artist has 24 hour access to a dedicated, semi-private studio space.
-Each studio has it's own window and is 8' x 15' wide, and is located in a large room with old fir floors, 10' ceilings and open rafters.
+Each artist has 24-hour access to a dedicated, semi-private studio space.
+Each 10' x 20' studio is equipped with full lighting, heat, tables and plenty of wall space and is located in a large room with old fir floors, 10' ceilings and open rafters.

 The Ou is located in the Cowichan Valley, on the unceded & traditional Coast Salish territory of the Qu'wut'sun nation, halfway between Victoria & Nanaimo on Vancouver Island on the West Coast of Canada.